AdityaGupta2409/DriveCache/readme.md

-# Road Scenario Dataset – Visual Similarity & Caching Experiments
+# Example of Multiple Road Scenario

-This repository contains road scenario data used for evaluating **DriveCache-style visual similarity and caching mechanisms** in autonomous vehicle (AV) settings.
+This repository contains road scenario data used for evaluating **DriveCache** in autonomous vehicle (AV) settings.
+The anonymous github link only give acess to 2hb, so we are uploading a subset of yolo inference frames only.
+We will upload the entire thing if the paper is accepted.
+So, this is till then for the reviewes.
 ---

 ## 📁 Dataset Organization